 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-Verify that your solar installer is properly licensed.
-This helps ensure that the work is done properly using the most up-to-date installation methods.
+It's imperative that your solar installer has the proper licensing.
+This helps ensure that the work is done properly using current best installation practices.
 Massachusetts requires new solar PV systems in the Commonwealth to be installed by a licensed electrician and new solar water heaters to be installed by a construction supervisor.

-Quality solar installations should include strong workmanship and performance guarantees.
-A workmanship warranty covers any installation defects (such as poor wiring, cracks in the panels, or poor alignment), while a performance guarantee ensures a certain level of energy production.
+Quality solar installations should have strong workmanship and performance guarantees.
+A workmanship warranty addresses any installation defects (such as cracks in the panels, poor wiring, or poor alignment), while a performance warranty ensures a certain level of energy production.
 Strong warranties show that a company is confident in its work.

 Incentive Amount: